Mythological Creatures Are Among Us: Guardians of the Sacred White Bison

 A Vision Quest

 In the early 1990’s, Cynthia decided to go through with a Vision Quest.
 This Native American spiritual rite of passage is for those who wish to discover their personal power and life’s path.
 It was a daring decision meant to deepen her traditional spiritual essence and prepare her for what was to come.
-Hollis Littlecreek, an Elder of the Creek Nation was living in Sedona then.
+Hollis Littlecreek, an Elder of the Anishinaabe (Objiwa) tribe, from Red Lake, was living in Sedona then.
 He was teaching Cynthia traditional ways.
 She mentioned the vision quest to her mentor and he agreed it would be useful.
 What Mr. Littlecreek didn’t mention was the modern version of this spiritual sojourn had been pared down to a week or less.
 What Cynthia didn’t mention was her intent to go on a traditional spiritual quest.
 She did so, unaware of the modern way.
 Cynthia isolated herself deep in the wilderness, dedicating a year of her life to solitary meditation.

 Cascade Mountains. ( CC0)